What is an evangelist?

 If you have any questions about the evangelist training efforts, please contact Deaconess Noemi Guerra.

-Please complete the training application, sign it, and mail it to:
+Please complete the training application.

 Office of the President